uncalesb/NVR_Hikvision/Readme.md

 # NVR Structure and Message Request
-this repo is contain 4 type structure for request and response to NVR Hikvision
+this repo is contain 4 type structures for request and response to NVR Hikvision
 1. GetListFile
 2. DeviceInfo
 3. CameraInfo